 The situation where the statute itself does not suffer from any such vice, but the administrative authority may implement it in a discriminatory manner, or may not follow the policy or principle laid down in the Act to regulate its discretion.
 In such a case, the charge of violation of equal protection may be laid against the Administrative and its action quashed under Art.
 14.

-These and some other cases seems to establish that except in Charanjit Lal case, the singling out of the individuals has never been seen with favour, particularly when such singling out has been done for the purpose of hostile discrimination.
-As a matter of course single person laws are prima facie violative of Article 14 because they do not make a classification on the basis of some general or particular characteristics which may be found in any individual or class of individuals now or in future; rather they make one individual their target excluding every possibility of bringing any other person within their reach even if that other person also depicts those characteristics.
+These and some other cases seem to establish that except in Charanjit Lal case, the singling out of the individuals has never been seen with favor, particularly when such singling out has been done for the purpose of hostile discrimination.
+As a matter, of course, single person laws are prima facie violative of Article 14 because they do not make a classification on the basis of some general or particular characteristics which may be found in any individual or class of individuals now or in future; rather they make one individual their target excluding every possibility of bringing any other person within their reach even if that other person also depicts those characteristics.